cjam/react-native-spotify-remote/example-server/README.md

 ENCRYPTION_SECRET="THISWILLBEABIGSECRET"
 ENCRYPTION_METHOD="aes-256-ctr"
 ```
+Can also specify `PORT` if you want to run it on something other than 3000.
-> Optionally this can be done on the command line as well.
+> Optionally this can be done on the command line as well when starting up the server via node

 3. Run server using: `yarn start`
 4. In your react-native app set `tokenSwapURL` to `http://<SERVER_URL>:<PORT>/swap` and `tokenRefreshURL` to `http://<SERVER_URL>:<PORT>/refresh`, replacing `<SERVER_URL>` and `<PORT>` with your server URL and port.